Why Telstra Wholesale Appointed Simple for Agile Marketing

 The marketing team at Telstra Wholesale has been on a digital transformation journey over the past 12 months, implementing new customer relationship and marketing automation platforms to support sales and marketing.
-Now the team has turned its focus to improving the internal marketing processes, adopting agile marketing and using content marketing platform Simple to help streamline the way marketing works with a complex range of suppliers and stakeholders.
+Now the team has turned its focus to improving the internal marketing processes, adopting agile marketing and using Marketing Operations platform Simple to help streamline the way marketing works with a complex range of suppliers and stakeholders.

 Telstra Wholesale (TW) is a B2B operating unit born out of the need for Telstra to support the regulatory framework for telecommunications in Australia.
 It has evolved to include white-label channel capabilities, which includes selling voice, data and mobile services to other telcos and managed IT providers.